 - Disc herniations usually affect the nerve root numbered most caudally for the given disc level; for example, the C3 – C4 disc affects the fourth cervical nerve root; C4- C5, the fifth cervical nerve root; C5 – C6, the sixth cervical nerve root; C6 – C7, the seventh cervical nerve root; and C7 – T1, the eighth cervical nerve root.

 - The development of symptoms depends on the reserve capacity of the spinal canal, the presence of inflammation, the size of the herniation, and the presence of concomitant disease such as osteophyte formation.

-- In disc rupture, protrusion of nuclear material results in tension on the annular fibers and compress?on of the dura or nerve root causing pain.
+- In disc rupture, protrusion of nuclear material results in tension on the annular fibers and compresses the dura or nerve root, causing pain.

 - Also important is the smaller size of the sagittal diameter, the bony cervical spinal canal.

 - Individuals in whom a cervical herniated disc causes motor dysfunction to have a complication of cervical disc herniation if the spinal canal is stenotic.